MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-B-Regulations-Relating-Money-Finance/chapter-II-Fiscal-Service-Department-Treasury/subchapter-A-Bureau-Fiscal-Service/part-223-Surety-Companies-Doing-Business-United-States/section-223.15.md

-##### § 223.15 Paid up capital and surplus for Treasury rating purposes; how determined. #####
+##### § 223.15 Paid-up capital and surplus for Treasury rating purposes; how determined. #####

-Link to an amendment published at 89 FR 48837, June 10, 2024.

-The amount of paid up capital and surplus of any such company shall be determined on an insurance accounting basis under the regulations in this part, from the company's financial statements and other information, or by such examination of the company at its own expense as the Secretary of the Treasury may deem necessary or proper.
+Treasury determines the amount of paid-up capital and surplus of any company holding or seeking a certificate of authority or recognized (or seeking recognition) as an admitted reinsurer pursuant to § 223.12(h) on an insurance accounting basis under the regulations in this part, from the company's financial statements and other information, or by such examination of the company at its own expense as Treasury may deem appropriate.

-[42 FR 8637, Feb.
-11, 1977]
+[89 FR 48837, June 10, 2024]